stevearc/conform.nvim/README.md

       -- Set to false to disable merging the config with the base definition inherit = true,
       -- When inherit = true, add these additional arguments to the beginning of the command.
-      -- When inherit = true, add these additional arguments to the command.
       -- This can also be a function, like args prepend_args = { "--use-tabs" },
       -- When inherit = true, add these additional arguments to the end of the command.